dolittle/Home/Documentation/definition_of_done.md

 * Following our expected [repository structure]({{< relref repositories >}})
 * Has automated specs for each unit
 * Has API documentation (XML, JsDoc, etc..)
-* If exposing formats like JSON files that should be made available, create schema for it for it to be published.
+* If exposing formats like JSON files that should be made available, create or remember to update the schema for it for it to be published.
 E.g. [Schema Store](http://schemastore.org/json/)
 * Has general [documentation](/contributing/documentation)
 * Ready to be deployed (NuGet, NPM, Maven, Docker, production software)